-Common Documents Needed for Self-Employed VA Loan Borrowers
+Documents Needed for Self-Employed VA Loan Borrowers

-To apply for a VA loan as self-employed or as a small business owner, borrowers may need to supply documentation including but not limited to:
+In addition to the usual requirements listed on the VA home loan application, your lender will need additional documentation in order to establish a history of reliable, sustainable income through self-employment.
+To apply for a VA loan as a self-employed or as a small business owner, you might need to supply documentation including but not limited to:

 - Two years of business tax returns (if corporation or partnership)